How to choose the best sole trader business bank account

 • Bytestart readers get £50 cash back just for opening an account (you have to fund your account with at least £1 to receive this excellent bonus).
 Simply click here to qualify.

-• Bytestart readers get 1 year of free transfers.
+• Bytestart readers get one year of free transfers.

 • Open up to five different business accounts — great if you want to keep your sales from different products or services separate or want to have the option of branching out without having to open multiple accounts